Compared to the press in the UK, French

 the most popular paper in France, France Soir, a mid-market evening

-Soir ceased publication.
-The paper continues to appear as a 100% online
+December 2011.
+The paper continued to appear as a 100% online

 - La